code-razz/Weather-Monitoring-System/README.md

 - **User Interface**: A user-friendly interface is provided for managing alerts, viewing current weather data, and analyzing weather trends.

 - **Daily Weather Summary**: The system calculates and stores daily summaries of weather data, including average, maximum, and minimum temperatures, as well as the dominant weather condition for each city.

-- **Scheduled Data Fetching**: Weather data is automatically fetched every hour, and daily summaries are calculated at midnight using scheduled tasks.

 - **Alert Management**: Users can create, update, and manage alert settings through the application interface.